Mycetoma

 What are current treatments for mycetoma?

-Fungal mycetoma is treated with antifungal drugs and then removal of the remaining infected area.
+Fungal mycetoma is usually treated with antifungal drugs followed by removal of the remaining infected area.
 Amputation is common.

 Antifungal drugs used to treat mycetoma are: